YOU’RE NOT ALNE

-A free 12-week education program taught by NAMI Ohio trained family members that is offered to family members of persons with severe mental illness.
-More info is available at www.namiofhancock.org.
+A free, 12-week education program taught by NAMI Ohio trained family members that is offered to family members of persons with severe mental illness.
+Additional information is available at www.namiofhancock.org.

-A free 10-week program offered to individuals diagnosed with a mental illness who are interested in establishing and maintaining their wellness and recovery.
-Program taught by trained individuals who are diagnosed with mental illness.
-More info is available at www.namiofhancock.org.
+A free, 10-week program offered to individuals diagnosed with a mental illness who are interested in establishing and maintaining their wellness and recovery.
+This program is taught by trained individuals who are diagnosed with mental illness.
+Additional information is available at www.namiofhancock.org.

 NAMI Community Support Group

-NAMI of Hancock County offers a free monthly support group for people with mental illness as well as those who support their recovery.
-Community Support is available on the 1st and 3rd Tuesday of every month from 7:00 – 8:30pm at First Lutheran Church, 109 E. Lincoln Street, Findlay, Ohio 45840.
+NAMI of Hancock County offers a free, monthly support group for people with mental illness as well as those who support their recovery.
+Community Support is available on the 1st and 3rd Tuesday of every month from 7:00 – 8:30 p.m. at First Lutheran Church, 109 E. Lincoln Street, Findlay, Ohio 45840.
 No pre-registration is required.
-More info is available at www.namiofhancock.org.
+Additional information is available at www.namiofhancock.org.

 12-Step Meetings – Alcoholics Anonymous